braedynl/CSE231-020-SS20/FAQ.md

 For everything else: me (letting4@msu.edu)

+**2. Who do I contact about a grading dispute?**

+For exams: Dr. Enbody (enbody@cse.msu.edu) or Dr. Zaabar (zaabarim@cse.msu.edu)

+For everything else: me (letting4@msu.edu)

-**2. When do our exam grades come back?**
+**3. When do our exam grades come back?**

 If you took the exam on Mimir: _usually_ the day after all students have taken it (i.e. after makeups have finished, in most cases).

 If you took the multiple choice paper exam: _usually_ up to a week after all students have taken it (i.e. after makeups have finished, in most cases).

-**3. When do lab/project grades come back?**
+**4. When do lab/project grades come back?**

 _Usually_ the day after everyone in the section has finished, including anyone who had an extension.

-**4. How do I view your project feedback?**
+**5. How do I view your project feedback?**

 Go to your project submission, there should be a blue "View Feedback" button at the top-right of the page.

-**5. Is there any leniency for close final grade boundaries?**
+**6. Is there any leniency for close final grade boundaries?**

 Yes, actually.
 The professors will look for students who are at the edge of grade boundaries when the semester is over.
 The lower the boundary, the more lenient they'll be about rounding you up (so being rounded to a 2.0 is likelier than being rounded to a 4.0, for example).

-**6. Are there any extra credit assignments?**
+**7. Are there any extra credit assignments?**

 Sometimes.
 I'm not sure when they happen, or for what reason.
 To me, it seems like it's just whenever Dr. Enbody feels like throwin one out.
 All instances where extra credit _has_ been served have been small, so don't get your hopes up.

-## Academic Dishonesty Reports

-**1. Do you know who has received an academic dishonesty report?**

-No, unless the student tells me (you don't have to by any means).
-Academic dishonesty reports are kept private between the professors and the student in question, unless the TA was involved to some capacity.

-I have caught plagiarizing students myself, however.
-I browse through at least one hundred projects every week (all of the section's + students on Piazza), I will occasionally spot similar solutions.

-**2. Have you had students in your section recieve academic dishonesty reports?**

-Oh yes, many.
-It saddens me when it happens -- it feels like a failure on my part, which is why I stress doing your own work so much.
-I tend to have students that are very open with me, and so I'm aware of almost everyone in my past sections who has received one.
-I wish I could've stopped them.

-**3. What should I do if I receive an academic dishonesty report?**

-You can either take the punishment or appeal.
-Convictions are usually made with strong evidence, however.
-I frankly don't know much about the ADR process, so I would visit the Office of the University Ombudsperson [website](https://ombud.msu.edu).

-**4. If you guys are constantly checking for similarities between hundreds of project files, isn't there bound to be at least two students who have similar code that have never spoken to each other?**

-It can, and has happened -- so yes, but it is exceedingly rare.
-Less-experienced programmers are actually _less likely_ to have similar code to other people because their solutions tend to involve odd uses of the language, or strange work-arounds to problems, for which there could be millions of methodologies.

-Experienced programmers are _more likely_ to have similar code to other people because they know the most efficient way of tackling a problem, which tends to be a very limited amount of methodologies.

-It is easy for us to tell when a student plagiarizes in this course, since less-experienced programmers usually can't think of other/equivalent ways of programming an algorithm after seeing an already-implemented solution.
-The trouble really begins in later CSE courses, since students, by then, will know how to code equivalent expressions/algorithms from looking at their friend's solution.

 ## Meta

+**1. Mimir is asking for a course code, what is ours?**

+There is no course code.
+Access Mimir from the link provided on our [D2L page](https://d2l.msu.edu/d2l/loginh/) and it should get everything sorted for you.

+**2. I missed this week's lab, what should I do?**

+If you missed lab due to illness or a personal emergency, please contact me (letting4@msu.edu).

+**3. I missed a project deadline, what should I do?**

+If you missed a project due to illness or a personal emergency, please contact me (letting4@msu.edu).

+**4. I missed an exam, what should I do?**

+Contact Dr. Enbody (enbody@cse.msu.edu) and/or Dr. Zaabar (zaabarim@cse.msu.edu).

+**5. I need extra help.**

+All of the TAs staff help room at certain points during the week, I highly recommend attending (applies to Fall/Spring only).

+Piazza is the fastest way to get answers, and offers anonymity if that's something you'd prefer.

+You may also contact me (letting4@msu.edu), or whoever your favorite TA is for more personal help.

+Some students want a tutor.
+The department does not have the resources to screen and train tutors, though some students have had luck finding one online through Facebook, universitytutor.com, and Reddit.
+Please be cautious with meeting people you find online -- only meet in public areas.
+Always ensure you're actually learning the content, and not just having the tutor do all of the work for you.

-**1. Why does this class teach Python and not [some other programming language]?**
+**6. Why does this class teach Python and not [some other programming language]?**

 Python is probably the simplest programming language to understand for newcomers, while also being extremely useful and industry standard for many companies -- including companies that aren't like Google, Microsoft, Apple, etc..
 Python syntax tends to use natural language expressions rather than complicated strings of rarely-used characters, which helps a lot with mental links to programming concepts.